Approved by the Administrative Council on September 16, 2014

 - the university has reason to believe that an account is being used in violation of university policies, federal, or state law.

-Under these circumstances, the Director of OIIT, or his/her designee, may authorize system support personnel to monitor the activities of a specified account or computer system and to search electronic information stored in that account.
+Under these circumstances, the Chief Information Officer, or his/her designee, may authorize system support personnel to monitor the activities of a specified account or computer system and to search electronic information stored in that account.
 However, in all cases, individuals' privileges and rights of privacy are to be preserved to the greatest extent possible.

 Georgia Southwestern State University may routinely monitor and log usage data, such as network session connection times and end-points, CPU and disk utilization for each user, security audit trails, network loading, etc. In all cases, an individual's privileges and right of privacy are to be preserved to the greatest extent possible.

-If during the process of the routine activities, OIIT discovers a clear violation of policy (e.g. pornographic material) this violation will be reported to Office of the Dean of Students (for students) or HR director (for employees).
+If during the process of the routine activities, IIT discovers a clear violation of policy (e.g. pornographic material or illegal file download/sharing) this violation will be reported to Office of the Dean of Students (for students) or HR director (for employees).